Skip to content

 Explore the garden at Lyme

 Explore all the different areas of the garden at Lyme.
-This summer appreciate the bright blooms and sweet scents of the garden with the wild moors and parkland beyond.
+This Autumn appreciate the changing colours of the garden with the wild moors and parkland beyond.

 View of the South Front of the house over the lake at Lyme Park, Cheshire